The Write Place at the Write Time

 Highlights:

-We will soon be preparing for our decade anniversary this summer and with this very special milestone that carries not only the significance of what's transpired here but all the stories and bonds beyond the pages that we've shared with you, we intend to celebrate in the same way we started—together.
+We will soon be preparing for our decade anniversary and with this very special milestone that carries not only the significance of what's transpired here but all the stories and bonds beyond the pages that we've shared with you, we intend to celebrate in the same way we started—together.
 We'd love to hear your words about what you've enjoyed about the publication, what you feel makes it unique, what has affected you, and what anecdotes or memories you'd like to share about WPWT.
 Updates regarding our publication schedule will appear both here and on social media (see below).
 Community reminders and information will be sent out accordingly.

 We have a Writers' Craft Box which is a section dedicated to giving writers tools, essays, features, and contests to enter.
 Think of it as an arts and crafts box full of colors and inspiration, or an old toy chest discovered in the attic on a rainy day...
 In this edition of Writers' Craft Box, we have the results of the autumn-winter Writers' Challenge with winner, Adrienne Corey and her poem.
 The prize was a donation from us in the winner's name to hurricane relief efforts.